Revised: April 7, 2022

 - Has this project received any funding for translational work?
 If yes, please elaborate and indicate the relationship of this proposal to otherwise funded work.

 Completed LOIs MUST be submitted online.
-The Accelerator LOI submission site will open at 8:00 AM on the initial day in the stated range and will close at 5:00 PM on the final day in the stated range as indicated in the Key Dates section above.
+The Accelerator LOI submission site will close at 5:00 PM on the day indicated in the Key Dates section above.
 Clearly designate the contact person on the LOI.
 The contact person will be responsible for submitting the LOI.

 If you have questions, please contact: